 Giving us Authority to Act

 If you decide to proceed you will receive an email with our Terms of Engagement (i.e. our fees) and an Authority to Act form.
 You can agree to these and accept them online – there is no need to print them or sign them.
-Giving us Authority to Act means that we can legally speak on your behalf.
+Giving us Authority to Act means that our advocates* can legally speak on your behalf.

 Once you have accepted our terms and given us Authority to Act your Advocate will get to work.
 This might involve supporting you in a disciplinary meeting, or negotiating an exit package, or agreeing a financial settlement with your employer.
 Typically, once we are involved your employer is required to deal directly with us.
 That takes a lot of the stress out of it for you.
 Most of our cases are settled at this informal stage.
 If there is an agreement your Advocate will have this drawn up as a legally binding document, signed by both parties and filed with the Ministry of Business and Innovation and Employment.
 Any money to be paid to you by your employer will usually be received within 7 days.